Image © ITV Studios, 1969

 Born: 1942, Northampton, Northamptonshire, England

 Born in Northampton, Sue Gerrard, settled in Kensington, London, where she worked as a model.
 She commenced her television career in the mid-1960s, appearing in various programmes, most of which were dedicated to music – one of which was The Music of Lennon & McCartney for Granada Television in 1965.
 She also appeared in many commercials, but in 1968 decided to expand her television work and go for character roles as an actress.
-In addition to her part in Randall and Hopkirk (Deceased), her television appearances included Rogues’ Gallery in 1968, two episodes of Department S (The Perfect Operation and The Mysterious Man in the Flying Machine) the following year, and in the science-fiction series UFO in 1970.
+In addition to her part in Randall and Hopkirk (Deceased), her television appearances included Rogues’ Gallery in 1968, two episodes of Department S (The Perfect Operation and The Mysterious Man in the Flying Machine) the following year, and in the science-fiction series UFO in 1970 (Exposed).
 Sue also made the transition to the big screen, filming during 1969 for the British comedy film Some Will, Some Won't (released in 1970).
-Her last screen credits were in two episodes of The Adventurer in 1972, which featured American actor Gene Barry.
-Sue's subsequent path remains unclear.
+Her last screen credits were in two episodes of The Adventurer in 1972 (Love Always, Magda and Has Anyone Here Seen Kelly?), which featured the American actor Gene Barry.

 Alan Gifford